Lighthouses of the United States: New Jersey

 aerobeacon (2002).
 Lighthouse painted white, lantern and gallery red.
 The original 1st

-lens, removed in 1946, is exhibited at the Cape
+lens, removed in 1946, is exhibited at the Museum of Cape

-house houses a park ranger; the duplex assistant keeper's house burned
+house is a park ranger's residence; the duplex assistant keeper's house burned

 in 1948.
 The brick oil house (1893) serves as the station's visitor center.
 Allie Caulfield's photo is at right, Anderson's page has